marcusoftnet/marcusoftnet.github.io/_posts/2015-11-24-using-the-scientific-method-on-our-board.md

 In this post I wanted to present the way we are working.
 Right now I might add.
 Hopefully we do something else in the future.

+Way in the bottom of this post you'll [find an summary](/2015/11/using-the-scientific-method-on-our-board.html#summary) should you find it long to read.
 <a name='more'></a>

 The main setup for our team is not very special, we have a huge white board, on wheels that we meet in front of every morning.
 We like visualizations and metrics and half of the board is dedicated to a bunch of different diagrams and progress indicator.
 You can read about our ["Metrics Pirate Code" in another post](http://www.marcusoft.net/2015/10/the-visualization-pirate-rules-of-rs-bungsu.html).